 HOW IT WORKS: Garden strolls begin following an initial group meeting with a trained facilitator to acquaint participants with how the program works and the scientific research underpinning it.
 At that time also, participants are shown the layout of the route through the Gardens with programmed stops, and special guidebook/journals are distributed, with instructions on how to use them.
 There is likewise a discussion of what benefits you may reasonably expect to experience by faithfully keeping a journal and completing the program.

 WHO MAY BENEFIT: The program is aimed at persons of all ages experiencing emotional upset stemming from severe and chronic disorders such as substance abuse, major episodic depression, and post-traumatic stress disorder or from milder and more transitory setbacks such as grief, bereavement, and sadness following loss of a family member, friend, or pet, or following a major life change, such as divorce, job loss, retirement, aging, or a life-threatening illness.
 Also welcome are members of support and self-help groups such as Alzheimer’s associations and Parkinsons’ foundations, hospices, stroke and cancer survivors groups, veterans groups, and domestic violence and women’s issues groups.
-If you are a caregiver or support group leader, counselor, or facilitator, you are invited to join as well.
+If you are a caregiver or support group counselor, or facilitator, you are invited to join too.

 WHAT IT COSTS: The regular price to enroll in the program is $150 per person.
 This includes a membership in the program, a three month membership at Yume Japanese Gardens, a guidebook and journal, and two facilitated class sessions.